marxin/texi2rst-generated/sphinx/gccint/analysis-and-optimization-of-gimple-tuples/static-single-assignment.rst

 the most recent assignment.

 We represent variable versions using ``SSA_NAME`` nodes.
-The renaming process in :samp:`tree-ssa.c` wraps every real and virtual operand with an ``SSA_NAME`` node which contains the version number and the statement that created the ``SSA_NAME``.
+The renaming process in :samp:`tree-ssa.cc` wraps every real and virtual operand with an ``SSA_NAME`` node which contains the version number and the statement that created the ``SSA_NAME``.
 Only definitions and virtual definitions may